-To investigate the impact of this change to routine saturated cold testing, we created a database from 2017-2020 testing representing 9,894 saturated cold tests (Table 2.).
 We grouped and averaged the data across five quality ranges.
-The impact of classifying the slow normals (SN) resulted in a range of 3-28% of slow seedlings across the five quality groups.
-Dead seeds and SN seedling percentages track each other very closely varying only 1-8% across all 5 quality ranges.
+The impact of classifying the slow normals (SN) resulted in a range of 3-25% (Table 2.) of slow seedlings across the five quality groups.
+Dead seeds and SN seedling percentages track each other very closely varying only 1-4% (Table 2.) across all 5 quality ranges.
 As the seed lot (seed population) ages, one would expect an increased percentage of normal seedling showing slow growth.
 An aging seed population (seed lot) would be expected to contain, strong normal seedlings, slow normal seedlings, physiological abnormal seedlings and dead seeds (Figure 2.).
 At SoDak, we believe using the "SN or slow normal category" helps individuals rank seed quality better.
 We do see cases where it is appropriate to combine strong and slow normal into total normal in the saturated cold test.
+Data presented in Table 3 represents 681 seed corn lots submitted by the end user/farmer for testing.
+We separate these into 5 quality ranges based on the saturated cold test results.
+Saturated cold, NPK cold (tray cold with starter fertilizer added) and bulk electrical conductivity (EC) related well.
+Pericarp damage levels (Severe & Medium) showed some variable relationship to the saturated cold test results.